-The PNA is undertaken in the current and future health, care and wellbeing needs of the borough and the community to inform local decision-making as defined in the current Bedford Borough JSNA.23
+The PNA is undertaken in the current and future health, care and wellbeing needs of the borough and the community to inform local decision-making as defined in the current Bedford Borough JSNA.25

 The PNA should therefore be read alongside the JSNA.
-The Bedford Borough JSNA is a suite of documents on their website, and this PNA has referred to their current JSNA.
+The Bedford Borough JSNA is a suite of documents on the BBC website, and this PNA has referred to the current JSNA.